EiriniChalatsiadou/Noble-Candles/README.md

 |passed | **View items in my bag to be purchased** also I can identify the total ammount of my purchases before checkout.
 |:---:|:---|
 |&check;| The site has a shopping cart page.
-|&check;| Shopping cart page has a list of all the items in the user's cart.
+|&check;| Cart page has a list of all the items in the user's cart.
-|&check;| Shopping cart page has a total ammount for all the user cart products.
+|&check;| Cart page has a total ammount for all the user cart products.
+|&check;| Cart page has the delivery fee and the delivery free 50 euro and over.
-|&check;| The shopping cart page has a button to proceed to checkout.
+|&check;| Cart page has a button to proceed to checkout.
-|&check;| The shopping cart page has a button to remove products from the cart.
+|&check;| Cart page has a button to remove products from the cart.
-|&check;| The shopping cart page has a button to continue shopping.
+|&check;| Cart page has a button to continue shopping.

 |passed | **Enter the payment info** so I can do the checkout quickly.
 |:---:|:---|